 and shall include but is not limited to, a sledge, surfboard, sailboard, stand-up paddle board, raft, personal water craft or any other object intended or used to carry or support a person in or on the water.

-“VHF” means maritime very high frequency two-way radio on channels in the frequency range between 30 MHz and 300 MHz.

 “Waters” means

 all the sea area including in estuaries, inlets or harbours and coastal waters, the outer boundary being the seaward limit of the territorial sea and the inner boundary being the water’s edge; and

-all inland navigable waters of the Region.
+all inland waters of the Region.

 Explanatory note: The seaward limit of the territorial sea is approximately 12 nautical miles from shore, the exact limits may be found on the Land Information New Zealand (LINZ) website.
 Inland waters includes all rivers lakes and ponds regardless of whether or not they are accessible to the general public.